Together, We HOLD The Power! Accessibility Conference & Fall Forum

 The goal of the play is to help break down the stigma and misconceptions about schizophrenia.
 What is most unique about this experience is that all of the cast members who perform are living with schizophrenia or a related disorder.
 While everyone has difficult moments in life, we also experience moments of joy and happiness - this play aims to reflect that.
 Following the play there will be a question and answer period, where we encourage you to ask questions to our cast members about their personal experiences.

-- Conference Room A will have ALS interpreters & Closed Captioning available
+- Conference Room A had ASL interpreters & Closed Captioning available

-- Conference Room B will have a Loop System in place
+- Conference Room B had a Loop System in place

 - Tamarack Institute -Sylvia Cheuy